 Is your high school student eager to get a taste of life as a university student?
 U of T Engineering offers a number of year-round opportunities for students in Grades 9 through 12, including:

-- Blueprint is designed for highly motivated Black students currently in Grades 9, 10 and 11 who are interested in careers in Science, Technology Engineering and Math with a strong interest in engineering.
+- Blueprint is an academic enrichment program designed for highly motivated Black students currently in Grades 9, 10 and 11 who are interested in careers in Science, Technology Engineering and Math with a strong interest in Engineering.
+The program includes five weeks of summer programming and year-long student engagement, including monthly webinars and scheduled meet-ups.
+Students will be exposed to state-of-the-art teaching facilities and labs at Canada’s top engineering school and have the opportunity to hear from students and researchers in the fields.

 Tours and Applicant Events